What is a blade putter in golf?

 Today's blade putters blend traditional design with modern materials.
 Manufacturers like Scotty Cameron, Ping, and Odyssey incorporate multi-material construction and precision milling to enhance performance while maintaining classic blade aesthetics.

-At Waddaplaya, we make putters with the same 303 Stainless Steel used by the famous brands but we source steel that creates consistent putters.
-That means we create smaller batches to ensure only the best available steel is used.
+At Waddaplaya, we make putters with the same 303 Stainless Steel used by the famous brands but we source steel that creates consistent putters because we make limited runs.
+We do not mass produce 5,000 putters at a time, keeping our releases to 50 - 100 pieces per release.

 Recent innovations in blade putters include: